unifr-digits/todo-it/README.md

-# todo-it
+# ToDo It
-Todo app to do-it faster.
+ToDo It is a ToDo app to help you do things faster.

+The web application is built with Angular and TypeScript.
+The source code is available in the `angular-project/` folder.